 In This Article:

-Occasionally, medical interventions are not enough to adequately treat ankle arthritis symptoms.
+Occasionally, home remedies, medical treatments, and therapeutic injections are not enough to adequately treat ankle arthritis symptoms.
 In these cases, surgical options may be considered.